keshavsingh4093/3627-CalorieScan/README.md

-# CaloriesCan
+# CalorieScan

-CaloriesCan is an innovative application that allows users to scan QR codes to check the calorie count of dishes.
+CalorieScan is an innovative application that allows users to scan QR codes to check the calorie count of dishes.
 Users can also customize the quantity of a dish and view real-time calorie calculations.

 ## Features
 - **QR Code Scanning**: Easily scan a QR code associated with a dish to view its calorie count.